dudepare/google-homepage/README.md

 # google-homepage

-This is the first web project at odin
+This is the first project listed at [The Odin Project](theodinproject.com).